jirkavrba/remove-alt-tab-delay/README.md

-# Remove Alt + Tab Delay v2 GNOME Shell Extension (fork)
+# Remove Alt + Tab Delay GNOME Shell Extension (fork)

-This fork adds support for GNOME 44, as the original repository seems to be inactive.
+This fork adds support for GNOME 45, as the original repository seems to be inactive.

 ## About
 Another extension that removes the 0.15 second popup delay in switcher pop-ups.
 This extension is actively maintained.
 It fixes at least this known issue: https://gitlab.gnome.org/GNOME/mutter/issues/888.

-## Supported GNOME versions
-3.26
-3.28
-3.30
-3.32
-3.34
-3.36
-3.38
-40
-41
-42
-43
-44

 ## Installation
 1. `git clone https://github.com/jirkavrba/remove-alt-tab-delay ~/.local/share/gnome-shell/extensions/remove-alt-tab-delay@vrba.dev`